maxxxxxxxin/rtd-tutorial/docs/source/usage.rst

      - Description
    * - n_modality
      - The number of the modalities [default: 2]
-   * - res_size
+   * - resolution
-     - The resolution for the cell model selection with a value range from 0 to 1
+     - The resolution for the cell model selection with a value range from 0 to 1 [default: 0.6]
-   * - epoch
+   * - precomputed
-     - Iteration times [must be larger than 20]
+     - TriTan uses SVD to enhance the speed of factorization.
+When precomputed is set to False, TriTan will run the SVD factorization within the model.
+When precomputed is set to True, users can provide their own SVD factorization based on prior knowledge. [default: False]
    * - n_component
-     - When precomputed = False, you can define the number of the SVD components as:
+     - Specifies the number of components for SVD decomposition in the cell and feature spaces when precomputed is set to False.
+The number of components can be adjusted based on the dataset and corresponding singular value scree plots.
+The parameter allows for user-defined SVD decomposition for each modality.
        ::
            >>> svd = [#feature(mod1), #cell(mod1), #feature(mod2), #cell(mod2)]
    * - svd_mod1 & svd_mod2